MBA New Student Checklist

 After officially accepting the offer of admission and paying the $500 enrollment deposit, students will gain access to self-register for MBA Orientation.

 On-campus MBA students can view upcoming Orientation dates and register here.

 Online MBA (OMBA) students can view upcoming Orientation dates and register here.

 Orientation is required for all new on-campus MBA students, and will cover topics including:

 - Path to Graduation

 - Team building

-You’ll use your Butler network account throughout your time as a student.
-More immediately, this account will grant you access to your online bill status and class registration.
-Butler network login information and instructions are sent via email on a rolling basis within ten business days after you're admitted.
+You will use your Butler network account throughout your time as a student.
+More immediately, this account will grant you access to your course registration and online bill status.
+Butler network login information and instructions are sent via email on a rolling basis within ten business days after you’re admitted.